CE Marking a Medical Device That Incorporates a Medicine

 - Products which are designed to deliver medicines which are supplied combined with the medicine e.g. pre-filled insulin syringe – these are regulated as medicinal products

-- Medical devices which incorporate a substance which if used separately is classified as a medicine, and the action of the medicine is ancillary to that of the device e.g. drug-eluting stent, bone cement containing antibiotic
+- Medical devices which incorporate a substance which if used separately is classified as a medicine and the action of the medicine is ancillary to that of the device e.g. drug-eluting stent, bone cement containing antibiotic

-The first category of product is covered by pharmaceutical legislation and is not subject to CE mark.
+The first category of products is covered by pharmaceutical legislation and is not subject to CE mark.
 Products in the latter category are classified as medical devices – here are a few examples of medical devices which contain an ancillary medicine:

 Drug-eluting stents are placed in diseased peripheral or coronary arteries.
 The stent achieves its intended medical purpose through physical means, acting as a scaffold to keep the artery open, whilst a drug coating prevents cell proliferation that could otherwise block the stented artery.
 As the primary mode of action is through physical means rather than through the action of the drug, the product is regulated as a medical device.